Highlights

 Day 2: Lima to the Sacred Valley

 This morning you'll be picked up from your hotel and taken to the airport for your flight to Cusco.
 Upon your arrival, a representative will be waiting to take you to the Sacred Valley of the Incas.
 The elevation in the Sacred Valley is an average of 9416 feet (2870 m.).
-The Sacred Valley was important during the time of the Incan Empire, when it was an agricultural, spiritual, and political center.
+The Sacred Valley came to prominence during the time of the Incan Empire, when it was an agricultural, spiritual, and political center.

 Day 3: Machu Picchu

-Early in the morning, head to Ollantaytambo, where you'll board a train for a scenic ride to Aguas Calientes.
+Early in the morning, head to Ollantaytambo, where you'll board the Vistadome Observatory Train for a scenic ride to Aguas Calientes.
 You will be able to appreciate Peru’s immense biodiversity as you see the landscape transition from Andean green fields to lush rainforest, descending alongside the Urubamba River.
-From Aguas Calientes, take a short bus ride up to the Machu Picchu ruins.
+From Aguas Calientes, take a short bus ride up to Machu Picchu.
+Before your private tour, you'll eat lunch at Tinkuy Restaurant, located right at the base of the ruins.

 This 15th-century Inca citadel is located at 7970 feet (2430 m.), and is a masterpiece of engineering.
 It served as a sanctuary and retreat for the Incan Emperor Pachacutec and his royal court.
 Machu Picchu was abandoned 100 years after construction, and remained largely hidden to the outside world until the early 20th century.
 Machu Picchu means "old mountain," and is a UNESCO World Heritage Site and one of the new Seven Wonders of the World.